 This was the only place where rain came, but luckily for us, it only rained on the other side of the forest and not for a long time.

 Following the road back down, we made a small detour to the Mt.
 Britton lookout tower, witch was very similar with the first one on the road.
 The road is closed for cars at km 13.
-Heading back to the car we took once again La Mina trail, where we’ve stopped for a small bath in the river, river_el_yunqueand than Big Tree trail to finish from where we started this beautiful and amazing trip.
+Heading back to the car we took once again La Mina trail, where we’ve stopped for a small bath in the river, and than Big Tree trail to finish from where we started this beautiful and amazing trip.
 It was around 17:00.

 In conclusion, whenever you travel there, this is a part of Puerto Rico that you don’t wanna miss!